belbert/VCVTB/IN/README.md

 3) Create EMS Control scripts  > E+ inputfile zonder schedules

-4) GenerateEnergyPlusInput.py 	> Creates Mixed input files and a Command File
+4) GenerateEnergyPlusInput.py 	> Creates Mixed input files and a Command.txt File

 -------------------------------------------------------------------------------------------
 Linux
 -------------------------------------------------------------------------------------------

-5) Run.py *** 			> Runs all idf's in Commands.txt in parallel using GNU Parallel
+5) Run.py *** 			> Run all idf's in Commands.txt in parallel using GNU Parallel.
+You can specify the numbers of threads to use.
+Without further specification all threads are used.

 6) DetectSevereErrors.py 	> Generates a list with crashed simulations (Mostly errors are due to convergence issues, adapt the relaxation factors of the crashed simulations)

-7) Create Graphs
+7) Create Graphs using PostProcessing Modules

 -------------------------------------------------------------------------------------------
 ***